 06.10.2016 Open Bank Account with Argenta

 I opened a bank account in Belgium with the Orange Card as I have a National Number.
 Opening a bank account is free.
-The employers in Belgium pay the salaries using bank transfer.
+The employers in Belgium pay the salaries using bank transfers.
 I did it while having some free time.
-I could buy credits of my prepaid SIM card with the bank card without popping into the shop.
+I could buy credits of my Belgium prepaid SIM card with the bank card without popping into the shop.
 What to expect when opening a new bank account in Belgium with the Orange Card?

 07.10.2016 Inburgering – Social Integration Course